Remote Python Developers Review Updated July 6, 2026

 Delivery Models

-Embedded Team Extension vs. Talent Marketplace vs. Freelance Network
+Embedded Team Extension vs. Talent Marketplace vs. Freelance Network: Which Model Fits?

 The delivery model determines more about your outcome than any individual developer's skill level.
 Three models dominate remote Python hiring in 2026, and they serve fundamentally different operational needs.